andrewsw/hLife/README.md

 This will produce hLife as an executable which gives a console version of Life complete with a simple menu.

-If you want to run the Gloss version, at this point you have to compile it separately as follows, which will need at least the Gloss package, maybe more:

-    ghc --make LifeGloss.hs -main-is LifeGloss

-and then run the resulting binary.

 Or, you can use the spiffy cabal file which probably needs some love, but works for me for the moment:

     cabal install --prefix=$SOMEWHERE --user